cc2modteam/revolution-mod/README.md

 As well as the fantastic solid basis from UI Enhancer, Révolution adds the following headline features!

+### Stealth and Radar

+Aircraft now have a "RADAR cross-section" value, this gets bigger if you fit large attachments to them (cameras, bombs, etc).
+The Manta is now modelled as a stealth aircraft.

+Mantas and Razorbills can now also pickup emmissions from nearby hostile RADARs and give you a HUD indication of the approximate direction of the source.

+### Evolved Weapons

+The Walrus can now carry the 100mm heavy cannon.
+You only get 12 rounds but this packs a punch despite being fragile!.

+The Razorbill can now carry a chin-mounted twin auto-cannon, The weapon is powerful but difficult to aim.

 ### Fog of War

 ![CC2 Holomap with Fog of War](holomap-fow.jpg "Holomap Fog of War")